Yesterday I hauled Ace and our new horse Greg to the arena. It was barrel practice night, and this was the first time going for all three of us.

-7. Step-ups onto a stable surface are also amazing and mimics getting on a horse a bit too.
-If using a chair lean it against a wall and make sure it's not tippy!!
-Falling off hurts trust me.
+7. Step-ups onto a stable surface are also amazing and mimic getting on a horse a bit too.
+If using a chair, lean it against a wall and make sure it's not tippy!!
+Falling off hurts, trust me.

 8. Bonus - Exercise ball sit: Engage your core and gently sway your hips side to side and front to back.
 Add in circles both ways.
-Perfect to do while watching your favourite TV show or while working at a desk.
+Perfect for watching your favourite TV show or working at a desk.

 Disclaimer!
 I am not a doctor or physical therapist...take this advice as just that,.... advice from a momma of two who struggled to ride/get on my horse after having babies.

-Like what you heard? be sure to join My Facebook Community
+Like what you heard?
+Be sure to join Horsewomen Who Rise Up & Ride

 How come talking about the loneliness, guilt, resentment, anger and shame that comes with motherhood isn’t a thing?